 To learn more about build reports please refer to the Profiling manual.

 Creating an Android application bundle (.apk file) is documented in the Android manual.

 Creating an iOS application bundle (.ipa file) is documented in the iOS manual.

 Creating an OSX application bundle (.app file) is documented in the macOS manual.

 Creating a Linux application bundle requires no specific setup and no optional platform specific configuration in the game.project project settings file.

-Creating a Windows application bundle (.exe file) requires no specific setup, but optional platform specific configuration is done in the “game.project” project settings file.
+Creating a Windows application bundle (.exe file) is documented in the Windows manual.

 Creating an HTML5 application bundle as well as optional setup is documented in the HTML5 manual.